 In 2012 the American Bar Association amended Comment 8 to Model Rule of Professional Conduct 1.1 to address changes in technology.
 The Comment now reads: “To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing study and education and comply with all continuing legal education requirements to which the lawyer is subject.”
 (Emphasis added).

-More than twenty-five states adopted the amended comment or otherwise require attorneys to stay abreast of changes in technology relating to law practice.
+A majority of states adopted the amended comment or otherwise require attorneys to stay abreast of changes in technology relating to law practice.
 As with any other rule of professional conduct, the obligation of keeping up with technology applies to in-house attorneys too.

 One ethical concept familiar to every in-house attorney is that under Rule 1.13 (Organization as Client) an in-house attorney’s client is the organization itself.
 In-house attorneys know all too well that Rule 1.13 often presents tricky ethical situations, such as when an employee of the company approaches in-house counsel for legal advice.